See index to all the chapters for Putting Out the Planetary Fire

 Wall Street and insurance companies could certainly halt the future use of fossil fuels if they decided it was too great a risk to their financial future – a decision that they have clearly not yet made.

 Swiss Re, a major player in the insurance industry, reported in 2021 that rising temperatures are likely to reduce global wealth significantly by 2050, as crop yields fall, disease spreads and rising seas consume coastal cities.
-They estimated that climate change could cut 11 to 14 percent off global economic output by 2050, as much as $23 trillion in reduced annual global economic output.
+They estimated that climate change could reduce global economic output by 11 to 14 percent by 2050, as much as $23 trillion.
 They predicted that losses would be minimal (5% or under) if warming was kept below 2 degrees.
 However, for poorer nations, which tend to have warmer temperatures but less ability to adapt their infrastructure and economies, the consequences would be far more dire.

 The Paris Aligned Investment Initiative (PAII) was established in May 2019 to explore how investors can align their portfolios with the goals of the Paris Agreement to keep warming below 1.5 degrees C. The Net Zero Investment Framework is a guide for investors to “decarbonize investment portfolios and increase investment in climate solutions.”
 Investors are urged to adopt a ‘net zero investment strategy’ based on five components: objectives and targets, strategic asset allocation and asset class alignment, policy advocacy and, investor engagement activity and governance.

 These initiatives are part of the UN Race to Net Zero campaign, “a global campaign to rally leadership and support from businesses, cities, regions, investors for a healthy, resilient, zero carbon recovery that prevents future threats, creates decent jobs, and unlocks inclusive, sustainable growth.”